Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Knowledge-based AI and Earth observation

-The potential of EO data in decision-making is increasingly recognised, even if applications are still rare.
+The potential of EO data in decision-making is increasingly recognised.
 For example, the OECD~\cite{OECD} has prepared a document entitled ``EO for decision making'', which clearly states the importance of EO data for decision making, especially when combining it with other geospatial (e.g. ground data on air pollution), administrative and socio-economic data, in the context of assessing environmental risks and their impacts on humans and ecosystems.
-Combining knowledge-based approaches to decision support with EO data or downstream products derived by machine learning will unlock a whole new range of applications of AI that can help in achieving the sustainable development goals~\cite{Vinuesaetal2020}.
+Combining knowledge-based approaches to decision support with EO data or downstream products derived by machine learning will unlock a whole new range of applications of AI that can help in achieving sustainable development goals~\cite{Vinuesaetal2020}.